chrbcho/demo_522_2025-11-18/README.md

  - `git switch <name>`: switch to the <name> branch
     - `git switch -c <name>`: ccreate <name> and switch to  it in one go, from HEAD

+- when you push the branch to github, it will automatically update the PR